luiismuro/Automations/README.md

 The file `credentials.properties` contains sensitive data (email and password) **not versioned** on Git.
 It stores used password on the signup form;

+## How to execute:

+- Go to the folder src/test/java/
+- Open file SignupTest.java
+- Run